Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Scenario #1: When you need a status update

-Namely, you might want to know where you stand on a project or a task you’ve previously discussed with the message recipient.
+When you want to know where you stand on a project or a task you’ve previously discussed with a colleague, sending them a check-in email or message allows you to ask for a status update more naturally.

-When everyone is aware of the expectations, that email or text won’t catch anyone by surprise.
+If you properly communicate your expectations, that check-in email or text won’t catch anyone by surprise.

-Outside of internal company check-ins, this kind of communication would also be used to get an update about a potential job or check in with clients or customers.
+Outside of internal communication, this type of “checking in” message can also be used to request an update after a job interview or follow up with third parties like clients or customers.

 Scenario #2: When the other person’s workload suddenly increases

-If you know someone is having a hard time with a particularly stressful project, you might want to see how they’re doing.
+If you know someone is having a hard time with a particularly stressful project, you might want to see how they’re doing by saying something like:

-Even if you provided employee training before switching, it may take some time for everyone to make the transition.
+Even if you provided employee training before switching, some people may still find it difficult to get used to the new app.

 If you notice an employee struggling to integrate the software into their workflow, you might want to set aside some time to provide additional support.